Trade Gold Trading

 2. Setting Stop Loss Order using Support and Resistance Areas

-Given that stop loss orders tend to congregate at key points, when one of these levels is tested & touched by the price, others are set off, like dominos.
-Stop losses tend to accumulate just above or below the resistance or support areas, respectively.
+Given that stoploss orders tend to congregate at key points, when one of these technical levels is tested and touched by price, others are set off, like dominos.
+Stop losses tend to accumulate just above or below the resistance/support areas, respectively.

-A resistance or support level should be like a barrier for trading price movement, this is why they are used to set stop loss orders, if this barrier is breached the price movement can move towards the opposite trend direction of original trade, but if this barriers (support & resistance zones) are not broken the price will continue heading in intended direction.
+A resistance/support level should be like a barrier for trading price movement, this is why they are used to set stop loss orders, if this barrier is breached and broken price movement can move towards the in the opposite direction of original trade, but if this barriers (support and resistance zones) are not broken the price will continue heading in intended direction.

 Stop Loss level using a resistance zone